HighDeveloper/angularjs-skeleton/README.md

 * Added example of model using angular-restmod, named `app.user`.
 The model is user but this is added to global and main module called `app`
 * When you add new dependency manually (downloading file) or using bower, put them into `vendor` directory and then add import style / script inside config-build.js (remember execute `gulp build`)
 * When you add favicon, images and fonts, put them into `public` folder and then reference them inside `index.html` of `app` directory
+* All test cases using karma for unit testing, and e2e testing using protractor need to be added inside `tests/unit` and `tests/e2e` directories respectively (remember framework used is jasmine)
 * You can re-define the name of main module inside `app.js` and also the naming conventions, project structure, dependencies and more.
 However we recommend these rules for better approach

 ## Prerequisites